multiform-UoN/mathpeat/get-involved.md

 # Get Involved

-We invite you to be part of the MathPeat network and engage with our community of researchers interested in the mathematics of soft porous materials.  [oai_citation:1‡MathPeat INI Network](https://mathpeatnetwork.wordpress.com/about-2/?utm_source=chatgpt.com)
+We invite you to be part of the MathPeat network and engage with our community of researchers interested in the mathematics of soft porous materials.
+To stay updated with the latest news, events, and opportunities from MathPeat, please join our mailing list by providing your name and email address below:

-To stay updated with the latest news, events, and opportunities from MathPeat, join our mailing list by providing your name and email address.  [oai_citation:2‡MathPeat INI Network](https://mathpeatnetwork.wordpress.com/about-2/?utm_source=chatgpt.com)
+(Mailing list registration link)[https://www.jiscmail.ac.uk/cgi-bin/wa.exe?SUBED1=MATHPEATNETWORK&A=1]

-If you like, you can also propose ideas, host a session, or help with dissemination and outreach.
+By subscribing to our mailing list, you will receive regular updates on upcoming events, workshops, seminars, and other relevant information related to MathPeat.
+It’s a great way to stay connected and be informed about the latest developments in this exciting field.